Learning to solve Bayesian inverse problems: An amortized variational inference approach using Gaussian and Flow guides: Methodology

+We recast this equation into a stochastic optimization problem.
+We explore this process in two contexts: first, when adopting a Gaussian guide, and next, when employing a conditional normalizing flow guide.

-In this equation, $\mathbb{E}[\cdot|Y]$ is and $\mathbb{H}[\cdot|Y]$ are the expectation and entropy conditional on $Y$, respectively.
-For the first summand, we employ the reparameterization trick~\cite{kucukelbir2017automatic, kingma2013auto, reparameterizationtrick} to remove the dependence of the expectation on the amortization network parameters.
-Introduce the $d$-dimensional standard normal random variable $Z\sim N(0, I)$, and write:
+When using the Gaussian guide, we employ the reparameterization trick~\cite{kucukelbir2017automatic, kingma2013auto, reparameterizationtrick} for the first summand of Eq.~(\ref{eqn:J_as_exp}) to remove the dependence of the expectation on the amortization network parameters.
+Introduce the $d$-dimensional standard normal random variable $Z_0\sim N(0, I)$, and write:

 Then $\Xi$ conditioned on $Y$ follows $q_{\lambda(Y;\phi)}$ and thus: